saulpierotti/markdown_notebook/LB2.md

 * Computational results need to be analysed in terms of their exportability ot the wet lab for validation
 * Information increases by going from sequences to structures
 * The CAF (critical assessment of functional annotation) is an important contest for functional annotation
+* Levitt was a pioneer in molecular dynamics and won a Nobel prize in 2013
+* Homogeneity of the data is a prerequisite if you want to compare your resoults with other people
+	* If I want to predict secondary structure, it is important that we all use the same kind of assignments as labels (dssp)
+* A PDB structure is a reduced representation of a protein
+* In order to calculate the contact surfa among 2 proteins I can just evaluate the difference in solvent accessible area upon binding

 ## Secondary Structure
 * In order to determine the secondary structure of a protein is important to have good resolution structures